ccomrade/c1-launcher/README.md

 - Microsoft Visual C++ compiler (MSVC) >= VS2005
 - CMake >= 3.15

+The source code is compatible with the legacy VS2005 compiler that was used to build Crysis.

-MSVC is the only supported compiler due to the required ABI compatibility with Crysis DLLs.
+MSVC is the only supported compiler due to required ABI compatibility with Crysis DLLs.

 ### Building